anoma/nspec/docs/arch/system/state/resource_machine/primitive_interfaces/commitment_accumulator.md

 and the functions:

-1. `Add` adds the resource commitment to the tree, returning the path to the commitment
+1. `add` adds the resource commitment to the tree, returning the path to the commitment
-2. `Witness` finds the resource commitment in the tree and returns the path to it
+2. `witness` finds the resource commitment in the tree and returns the path to it
-3. `Verify` uses the resource commitment and the path to reconstruct the root.
+3. `verify` uses the resource commitment and the path to reconstruct the root.
 Returns `True` if the constructed value is equal to the provided value
-4. `Value` returns the tree root
+4. `value` returns the tree root

 !!! warning